Officer & Staff Benefits

 The CPA offers great encouragement to people wanting to explore the Christian faith and to people just beginning their journey of faith.
 The CPA also provides opportunities for members to meet together, and provide prayer support for all members of Thames Valley Police.

-Disability Support Network
+Disability Support Network (DSN)

 Gypsy Roma Traveller Police Association (GRTPA)